 The qualified name of an element named E (decision, input data, decision service, or BKM) that is defined in the same decision model as S is simply E. Otherwise, the qualified name is I.E, where I is the name of the import element that refers to the model where E is defined.

-The execution semantics of S is FEEL(F): a function that when invoked with values from the FEEL semantic domain bound to the parameters representing input data and input decisions, returns a context consisting of all the output decisions' output values.
+The execution semantics of S is FEEL(F): a function that when invoked with values from the FEEL semantic domain bound to the parameters representing input data and input decisions, returns: